When to plant Hydrangeas in Fremont County, ID

 Fremont County, Idaho is in USDA Hardiness Zone 5a.
 The average last spring frost is June 12 and first fall frost is September 6.

-Fremont County County sits in USDA Zone 5a.
+Fremont County sits in USDA Zone 5a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Fremont County County's climate?
+Can Hydrangeas grow in Fremont County's climate?

 Your Fremont County Garden Planner — Free